 It is not clear whether the heightened inflammation contributes to symptoms such as severe morning sickness.
 More studies are needed to figure out whether you can rely on more severe symptoms from an illness during your pregnancy as a sign of carrying a girl.

-Although these studies show some support for the myth that women with morning sickness are more likely to have a girl, the reality is that the rest of the symptomatic women had boys.
+Does no morning sickness mean a boy?
+Does severe morning sickness mean a girl?
+Although these studies show some support for the myth that women battling morning sickness are more likely to have a girl, the reality is that the rest of the symptomatic women had boys.
 Therefore, this old wives' tale is not a dependable way to predict the gender of your baby.
 Go the conventional route and get an ultrasound if you are yearning to know, or wait for the delight of the surprise at birth.
+In the meantime, try natural remedies for morning sickness or look for foods that reduce it to keep nausea at bay.